sathish-t/nanopore-mod-course/computer-setup.md

 This is a question of style.
 Although we prefer style 2 above, you can execute the command in whichever way you want.

-### General tips

-- Some of our commands are long and go over several lines.
-Make sure to maximize your terminal window to make these commands easy to view.
-- In the course material, we do not always write 'Run this command' before every command block.
-Please follow what the speaker is doing or make a judgement call about whether a block needs to be run.

 ### If you are a participant in the Earlham Institute training course

 You do not need to read any further than this section.